mapninja/GDAL-101/README.md

 ####  Contributing
 If you find any issues or have suggestions for improvements, feel free to open an issue or submit a pull request.

-#### License
+#### Attribution
-This project is licensed under the MIT License.
-See the LICENSE file for details.

-#### This workshop was adapted for Colab from Sara Safavi's excellent GDAL Introduction: http://slides.sarasafavi.com/gdal/#/
+This workshop was adapted for Colab from Sara Safavi's excellent GDAL Introduction: http://slides.sarasafavi.com/gdal/#/